Johnkurveen/Project-Baily-Computers/README.md

-# Saros_Balloon_Computers
+# Project Baily Computers
-Code for the balloons launching into the eclipse as part of Project Saros.
+Code for the balloons launching into the eclipse as part of Project Baily.
+Name may change

-Two possible configurations exist:
-1. Heater code is loaded on a separate computer
+Heater code is loaded on a separate computer
-   A. One computer logs sensors, the other is dedicated for controlling heaters using sensors
+   A. One computer logs sensors, the other is dedicated to controlling heaters using sensors
-   B. This makes logging data from the operational temperatures more difficult
-2. The main flight computer operates both data logging and control of heaters and sensors
-   A. This makes one computer for everything
-   B. Pin counts could be a limitation
-   C. Software crashing could lead to heaters failing

-Proposing option 2.
-One computer
+   B. Sensors for the heat control run wires to both computers.
+One logs the data, the other uses it for control without logging.
+   C. The purpose is to make sure a software bug in the data logger doesn't disable heating

+This heat computer may be removed at a later date but active heating seems likely at this time.

 Software general layout:
 Main loop operating these functions: